 What are some common mistakes to avoid when packing a TV?

-Many TV packing issues come from rushing or skipping small steps.
-Laying a TV flat in a box, using too little padding, or packing cords loosely against the screen can all increase the risk of damage.
+Based on professional moving experience, most TV damage results from a few common packing mistakes that are easy to avoid.
+Lying a TV flat in a box, using too little padding, or packing cords loosely against the screen can all increase the risk of damage.

 Can You Lay a TV Flat When Moving?

-No. TVs should always be transported upright.
+No, you should never lay a TV flat when moving.
+TVs must always be transported upright to avoid damage.
 Lying a TV flat can:

 Another common mistake is leaving empty space inside the box, which allows the TV to move during transit.
-Taking a few extra minutes to learn from thousands of professional movers by securing everything properly can go a long way in moving a TV safely.
+Taking a few extra minutes to secure the TV properly can significantly reduce the risk of damage during your move.

 Packing Your TV for a Smoother Move

-Packing a TV for moving comes down to a few simple steps: protect the screen, keep the frame supported, and make sure the TV stays upright in a secure box.
+Packing a TV for moving comes down to three priorities: protect the screen, support the frame, and keep the TV upright in a properly sized box.
 When you take the time to pack it carefully, you give one of your most delicate household items a much better chance of arriving safely.

-If the process feels awkward or your TV is especially large, fragile, or difficult to handle, getting professional help may be the better next step.
+If your TV is large, fragile, or difficult to handle, professional packing services can eliminate the risk of damage.
 Either way, a little preparation goes a long way before moving day.

 You just learned how to pack a TV for moving.
 You might have other electronics you need to safely move, like video game consoles or your PC.
 If you want to be totally prepared to move these items, read our blog on how to pack a PC for moving.

 If you want to eliminate the risk of damage altogether, professional packing services ensure your TV is protected from pickup to delivery.
-Get a quote today to see how National Van Lines can support you.
+Get a quote today to protect your TV and other fragile items from damage during your move.